Register a vehicle or boat

 BRISBANE QLD 4001

-- visit a transport and motoring customer service centre, QGAP office, or local police station.
+- visit a transport and motoring customer service centre, QGAP office, or local police station that provides vehicle registration services—please call to confirm before visiting.

 Note: if a vehicle is registered to an organisation instead of a person, you can’t use our online service to change its registration address.